slowernews/wisdom-tldr/README.md

 3 rules for life: *'fuck, don't give a fuck and don't be fucked over.'*<br>
 3 general advices:<br>
-*'the root of all of our problems is our inability to let go.'*<br>
+*'the root of our problems is our inability to let go.' -- Leo Babauta*<br>
 *'avoiding conflict will not keep peace, will rot it.'*<br>
 *'the dose makes the poison'*<br>
 One practical advice: *'have more than one child.'*<br>